 • Once you sign up for an Offshore Cruising course, we will be in touch to get you started on the Ashore Knowledge assignment.
 We have compiled a list of resources relevant to the Passage Planning assignment, as well as other texts you might refer to for research purposes.

 • We have also compiled a guidance document to help you meet the Celestial Navigation prerequisites: BOSS Celestial Guidance

-• Leading up to the passage, your instructor will organize a conference call including all participants to discuss course logistics, provisioning, watch schedules, what to bring, and other relevant details.
+• Leading up to the passage, your instructor will be in touch with all participants to discuss course logistics, provisioning, watch schedules, what to bring, and other relevant details.

 Pricing and Agreements